benblack769/GraphOptimizer/README.md

 ### Python frontend

-The python interface, although not robust, has been carefully crafted for maximum exposure to the underlying implementation for maximum performance, while also being as usable and clean as possible.
+The python interface, although not robust, has been carefully crafted for maximum exposure to the underlying implementation for maximum runtime performance, while also being as usable and clean as possible.
+It is not optimized for startup/compile time speed.

-Inputs and outputs are lists, making the memory and copy overhead completely unbearable.
+Inputs and outputs are numpy arrays, making the copy overhead large, but not too unreasonable.

 ### C++ Backend (with C interface)

-Currently does no more than a full loop unroll of the entire kernel, which is hideously slow.
-Better implementation coming soon.
+Able to recreate the loops in any series of instructions as they came in.
+Which is not very good.

+A lot of work is happening here right now, so keep posted.
+Notes about this are in the source and doc/ folder.

 ## End purpose